ruthbram/compciv/homework/draft-proposal.md

 and it's an issue that's difficult to solve.
 Nonetheless, I wanted to find out why there were so many students dropping out.
 From 2009 to 2012 I visited schools and spoke to students about staying in school.
-Since I was a performing musician, I knew how music and changed my life and kept me going strong in school; so I developed several music education programs that could help students engage in their schoolwork and enjoy learning.
+Since I was a performing musician, I knew how music had changed my life and kept me going strong in school; so I developed several music education programs that could help students engage in their schoolwork and enjoy learning.